-Promoting British Values at Holy Cross CE Primary School
+Promoting British Values at Holy Cross Church of England Primary School

 Democracy is embedded at Holy Cross.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils have the opportunity to air their opinions and ideas during Worship and school Governors often ask groups of children for their views linked to School Improvement Priorities.
 Pupils are encouraged to understand that different people will have different opinions about things and that this is OK.

 The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced.
-Our GREAT school rules are deeply embedded in our work every day.
+Our STAR school rules are deeply embedded in our work every day.

 Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.